 Also known and sold as melaleuca and melaleuca oil, tea tree oil originates from the Melaleuca alternifolia, a common shrub found across the entire Australian continent, although most predominantly in the eastern regions.
 There, aboriginal natives have been using tea tree oil as a topical skin treatment for centuries.

-Despite being a natural remedy that’s been used for centuries, tea tree oil is one of the most effective treatments against the MRSA virus, a bacteria-resistant viral strain that is difficult to kill with even the most modern medications.
+On top of being a cystic acne home remedy that’s been used for centuries, tea tree oil is one of the most effective treatments against the MRSA virus, a bacteria-resistant viral strain that is difficult to kill with even the most modern medications.
 Tea tree oil is toxic if ingested, however, so be sure to only apply it topically – never drink it or use it inside of your mouth.

 There are dozens of ways to use tea tree oil as a cystic acne cure but the three most popular are: